 If your time is spent studying in Camden, you’ll probably want to live in London.
 However, for those going into their 2nd year, unfortunately, it is not possible to remain in Camden accommodation for a 2nd year.
 However, you can opt to apply for accommodation at our Hawkshead Campus and commute in – we offer a free shuttle service to the nearest train station (Potters Bar) and from there it’s just a 15 minute journey.
 Please see our Hawkshead Campus page for further information on Hawkshead accommodation.

-Committed to the capital and a 1st year?
-Read on...
+Committed to the capital and in your first year?

 In Camden there are two halls which solely accommodate RVC students – College Grove (which is on site) and Mary Brancker House, which is a 20 minute walk away in Kentish Town.
 Both are self-catered, and all students have their own en-suite room.